 There many advantages to storing your videos on the cloud.
 In addition to making sure they’re never lost, many options integrated players that actually let you watch your videos from your browser.
 With a good cloud storage service, you can essentially build out your own mobile media center.

-During this article, we’ll introduce you through the some of the best cloud storage for video streaming options available today.
+In this article, we’ll introduce you through the some of the best cloud storage for video streaming options available today.
 We’ll be focusing on five of our favorites, all big names name contenders in the market: Google Drive, Dropbox, Box, Sync.com and Amazon Drive.

 CLOUD STORAGE FOR VIDEO